 Neem Research Studies

-It is extracted from the fruits and seeds of the neem tree, also known as the Margosa tree.
+One of the most used part of the tree is neem oil.
+It extracted from the fruits and seeds of the neem tree, also known as the Margosa tree.

 The botanical name of neem is Azadirachta indica.
 It is a member of the Meliaceae family.